What is Psychology

 Psychology Better

 There is much confusion about the terms “psychology” and “psychiatry” as they relate to mental health.
-Psychology — what we practice at Bluebonnet Counseling Services — allows us to evaluate patients and provide talk therapy services to help them improve their mental health.
+Psychology — what we practice at Bluebonnet Counseling and Assessment Center Services — allows us to evaluate patients and provide talk therapy services to help them improve their mental health.
 Psychiatry, on the other hand, involves treatment of mental illness primarily through the use of prescription medication.

 Bluebonnet Counseling Services is committed to offering the best possible care to help Rio Grande Valley families overcome their mental health struggles with courage and confidence.
 If you or a loved one is living with mental health issues, contact us today.